Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 "What if it didn't happen this way, where would I be?"

 For some, these payments provided a kind of closure, after years of "howling into the wind," as 67-year-old John Quinn put it.
-He first came forward with allegations of sexual assault by a Philadelphia priest two decades ago, and said he considered waiting to sue.
+He first came forward two decades ago with allegations of sexual assault by a Philadelphia priest and said he considered waiting to sue.

 Instead, he received $250,000 from the Archdiocese of Philadelphia Independent Reparations and Reconciliation Program in February.

-"I'm a man of my word, I signed it and I said I wasn't going to go after them any more," said Quinn.
-Still, he said doubts and questions persist, he said.
-"I get stressed, I get depressed, I get what-ifs...what if it didn't happen this way, where would I be?"
+"I'm a man of my word; I signed it and I said I wasn't going to go after them anymore," said Quinn.
+Still, doubts and questions persist, he said.
+"I get stressed, I get depressed, I get what-ifs ... what if it didn't happen this way, where would I be?"

-Growing up in Philadelphia, he bounced between his family's home and a half dozen Catholic orphanages around the region.
+Growing up in Philadelphia, he bounced between his family's home and a half-dozen Catholic orphanages around the region.
 For thousands of young people who filtered through church-run orphanages in Philadelphia, these institutions often offered a reprieve from a difficult family life.
 But they also created an environment ripe for the abuse of vulnerable children.

-At St. Joseph's House for Homeless and Industrious Boys in Philadelphia, Quinn said a layperson working as a dorm supervisor molested him.
+At St. Joseph's House for Homeless and Industrious Boys in Philadelphia, Quinn said, a layperson working as a dorm supervisor molested him.
 After that, he ran away repeatedly.
-After one escape, he said Father Charles Siegele, a diocesan priest, found him and brought him back to his mother's house.
+After one escape, he said, the Rev. Charles Siegele, a diocesan priest, found him and brought him back to his mother's house.

-On the way, Quinn said the priest stopped at an apartment outside Philadelphia, got him drunk and sodomized him.
+On the way, Quinn said, the priest stopped at an apartment outside Philadelphia, got him drunk and sodomized him.

 Law